centminmod/scriptreplay/readme.md

 * rec - enter your SESSION_NAME.
 If you do not pass a session name, the script will automatically name the session as `session`.
 * play - pass the full paths to where the `cmds.gz` and `time.txt.gz` files are saved.
 You can optionally pass a 3rd arugument for playback speed i.e. pass `2` for [2x playback speed](#replay-speed).
+* play-nogz - pass the full paths to where the uncompressed non-gzip `cmds` and `time.txt` files are saved.
+You can optionally pass a 3rd arugument for playback speed i.e. pass `2` for [2x playback speed](#replay-speed).
 * list - list all previously saved `cmds.gz` and `time.txt.gz` files.

 ```